kumuluz/kumuluzee-samples/kumuluzee-kafka/kumuluzee-kafka-producer/README.md

 We will follow these steps:
 * Create a Maven project in the IDE of your choice (Eclipse, IntelliJ, etc.)
-* Add Maven dependencies to KumuluzEE and include KumuluzEE components (Core, Servlet, JAX-RS)
+* Add Maven dependencies to KumuluzEE and include KumuluzEE components with the microProfile-1.0 dependency
 * Add Maven dependency to KumuluzEE Kafka extension
 * Implement the service
 * Build the microservice